snoby/chia-docker/Readme.md

 Map volumes:
 - /root/.chia - blockchain, config and potentially keys (mnemonic.txt)
 - /plots - plots on storage
-- /plotting - fast storage for plotting
+- /plotting - fast storage for plotting, add one per device

 Possible start values are
 - all